AlloSphere-Research-Group/casm_viewer/readme.md

 To get all the needed submodules.

 You can then use the ```run.sh``` script inside a bash shell (on Windows, Linux or macOS) or open the CMakeLists.txt file in an IDE that supports cmake.

+# Running

+You will need python3, numpy and netcdf4 installed and accessible.
+You can set the python to be used in the Help tab.

+## Windows
+For anaconda on Windows use:

+    c:/Users/YourName/anaconda3/Scripts/conda.exe run -n base python

+There is a bug in anaconda that will prevent it from running if the path to conda has spaces.
+In this case, you can install another version of python like the one provided in the Microsoft Store and install numpy in a shell through pip.